 Tomar is a city and municipality in the Santarém district of Portugal.
-One can’t write about Tomar with writing about the Templar Knights.
+One can’t write about Tomar without writing about the Templar Knights.
 Tomar was the Headquarters of the Knights Templar Order in Portugal for nearly 700 years.
 The development of Tomar is closely linked to the Order of the Templars, which received the lands in 1159 as a reward for assistance given to Dom Afonso Henriques, the First King of Portugal, in the Christian reconquest of the territory.
 Gualdim Pais and the Templar Knights successfully defended Tomar for six days when it was besieged by the Muslim army.
 Dom Gualdim Pais, was the first Grand Master of the Order in Portugal, and he founded the castle and the Convent of Christ in Tomar.

 The wealth and power of the Order increased until early in the 14th century, when the King of France, Philip IV, persuaded the Pope that the Knights Templar Order should be destroyed.
 The Templars had their land and their wealth taken from them and the Order was finished.
 Except in Portugal, where the King of Portugal didn’t believe the accusations made against the Order and offered it protection by persuading the Pope to agree to his forming a new Order, the Order of Christ.
 The Templar wealth, land, property and knights were moved to the new order and the headquarters were moved away from Tomar to the border with Spain